Someone with authority or power (or think they have) uses it to command or force people to do mundane or simple tasks for him/her.

 - On Sponge Bob Square Pants, Barnacle Boy is tired of Mermaid Man treating him like a child, so he becomes a supervillain and forms a Legion of Doom.
 They eventually defeat Mermaid Man, and Barnacle Boy makes his demands.
 Instead of world domination (as Man-Ray suggested) or making Mermaid Man eat dirt (as the Dirty Bubble suggested), Barnacle Boy simply demands to be called Barnacle Man and to eat an adult-sized Krabby Patty, after which he reverts back to being a superhero.

 - In one episode of Superman: The Animated Series, Superman needs the Parasite (still incarcerated after their first encounter) to drain the memories of a comatose criminal to find the location of a bomb.
 Parasite had one demand in exchange for his cooperation; cable TV in his jail cell.

-- And in another episode Batman asks Circe what her price is to lift her spell from Wonder Woman.
+- In a Justice League episode Batman asks Circe what her price is to lift her spell from Wonder Woman.
 Circe's demand is "soul-shattering" - Batman must sing a song for her in a night club, in front of an audience.

-- In one episode of The Simpsons, The Mafia is after Krusty because he didn't pay his debts to them.
+- In one episode of The Simpsons, The Mafia is after Krusty because he didn't pay his debts to them, with Fat Tony personally hunting him down with his men and later calling a world-wide search.
 In the end, it turns out that the amount of money in question is just 48 dollars which he pays in hand.